How I Work

 In our work together, I’m attuned not only to what you’re sharing, but to how you’re experiencing it — including emotional shifts, embodied responses, or things that feel difficult to put into words.

-I meet you as myself, with gentleness and genuineness, and stay actively engaged with what you bring.
+I meet you as myself with genuineness, and stay actively engaged with what you bring.
 If it feels right, I may gently draw attention to particular feelings or patterns as they emerge, making space for them to be explored and held with care.

 • Sessions take place via secure video or by phone.

-I hold additional specialist training in facilitating counselling remotely, which supports a thoughtful and responsive approach to online and phone therapy wherever you are in the UK.
+I hold additional certificated training in facilitating counselling remotely, which supports a thoughtful and responsive approach to online and phone therapy wherever you are in the UK.

 Remote therapy can offer an accessible and flexible way of engaging in counselling, without the need to travel to a physical location.